 Anker Wireless Charging Pad

-Anker's offering, for example, is under £20 and will do the job well.
-It doesn't look quite as stylish as some of the other options here, with a black, slightly squared design, but its LEDs let you check whether your iPhone is charging at a glance, and it will be able to charge at 7.5W when the iPhone gets its update later this year.
+A third offering from Anker, this pad is under £20 and will do the job well.
+It doesn't look quite as stylish as some of the other options here, with a black, slightly squared design, but its LEDs let you check whether your iPhone is charging at a glance.

 WoodPuck: Bamboo Edition Qi Wireless Charger